 Have some more ideas or are you already doing one of these?
 Let me know in the comments below and share your experiences!

 As 2019 continues, I will upload my various art projects that I have done so that you can become inspired!
 Use #TheArtofEcology to share your projects with me so that I can be inspired by your beautiful work throughout the year as well!

-Visit my etsy shop, The Art of Ecology, for more nature-inspired art!
+Visit my shop, The Art of Ecology, for more nature-inspired art!
 Remember, a portion of all proceeds benefits wildlife conservation & habitat preservation efforts.